-You can also format questions in specific ways (date, zip code, phone number, etc.) and also check that an answer fits an expected profile.
+You can format questions in specific ways (date, zip code, phone number, etc.).
+Also, you can check if an answer fits an expected profile.
 You can ask one question or many questions with each Custom Question.
 The core value is that the app user’s answer (or answers) for each Custom Question is saved as part of the official scan record.
-Note: photo collect and signature capture are not supported within a Custom Question; instead, you will need to use Custom On-the-Fly Questions.

-For adding custom questions you can use the API or the web UI located on the Questions page and Questions tab when creating a Service.
+To add custom questions, you can use the API or the web UI located on the Questions page and Questions tab when creating a Service.
 There are two options: URL and HTML.
-Clearly the most flexible is the URL option but the HTML option is especially valuable if collecting data offline or if you don’t want to use your own servers.
+Clearly, the most flexible is the URL option.
+However, the HTML option is valuable if collecting data offline or if you don’t want to use your own servers.

 Here’s an example of a Custom Question script that auto inserts the device’s date so the app-user doesn’t have to enter a date.
-Here’s an example script where the app-user can enter any date from a drop-down menu, thus making date entries formatted, quicker to enter and more accurate.
+Here’s an example script where the app-user can enter any date from a drop-down menu, thus making date entries formatted, quicker to enter, and more accurate.
 And here’s an example script where the app-user is presented with dependent questions with multiple answers recorded with each scan record.
+And here’s an example of multiple answers with a form field when a specific answer is selected.
 Email support if you need a text file of the example scripts for inserting into the Custom Question field.

-In addition to the standard no-coding options for conditional questions, we offer programmers the option to create “On-the-Fly” questions when using our Postback URL feature.
-One of the benefits of this option is that you only need to show the app-user these questions if and when you choose to based on the context.
+In addition to the standard no-coding options for conditional questions, we offer programmers the option to create ‘On-the-Fly’ questions when using our Postback URL feature.
+You only need to show the app-user these questions when you choose to based on the context.
 Whereas, with a Custom Question the app user always sees the option to answer a question after a scan.

 An On-the-Fly question works like this:

-2 – You server will see the barcode value scanned and any answers to questions made by the app-user before submitting the scan
+- Your server will see the barcode value scanned and any answers to questions made by the app-user before submitting the scan.

-3 – Your script can then process that information and present the app-user with one or more questions to answer – or not present any questions
+- Your script can process that information and present the app-user with more questions to answer.
+Also, you can choose to not present any questions.

-4 – When the app-user answers those questions, they submit it and then you can ask more questions or, if satisfied, allow the app-user to move on the to the next scan
+- When the app-user answers those questions, they submit it.
+Then, you can ask more questions.
+If satisfied, allow the app-user to move on to the next scan.